 Plan Your Itinerary: Select "Create/Manage Tour."
 You must enter your entry/exit dates for Uttarakhand and specify the order of the Dhams you plan to visit.

-Add Pilgrims: Enter details for every traveler (name, age, and address).
+Add Pilgrims: Enter details for every traveler (name, age and address).
 You can also add your profession; if you are a Doctor, the government may flag your profile to assist in local emergencies.

 Verification & Upload: Upload a digital passport-sized photo (JPG/PNG) and a scanned copy of your ID.
 For 2026, Aadhaar is the preferred document for Indian nationals to ensure seamless biometric integration.